Web-Scrapping/web-scraping-with-Beautiful-Soup/README.md

 - `scrape_quotes.py`: The main script for scraping quotes, authors, and tags from [Quotes to Scrape](http://quotes.toscrape.com).

 ### Sample Output
-"Your time is limited, so don’t waste it living someone else’s life." - Steve Jobs
+`"Your time is limited, so don't waste it living someone's life." - Steve Jobs`<br>
-Tags: life, inspirational
+`Tags: life, inspirational`

 --------------------------------------------------------------------------------
-"It is our choices, Harry, that show what we truly are, far more than our abilities." - J.K.
-Rowling
+`"It is our choices, Harry, that show what we truly are, far more than our abilities." - J.K.
+Rowling` <br>
-Tags: abilities, choices
+`Tags: abilities, choices`

 --------------------------------------------------------------------------------
 ...